genkgo/phonegap-day-workshop/1-ways-to-interact-with-build.md

-The API will be discussed in more detail later in the workshop.
+The API will be discussed more later in the workshop.
 [Full API Documentation can be found here.](http://docs.build.phonegap.com/en_US/developer_api_api.md.html#PhoneGap%20Build%20Developer%20API)

 <div class="row" style="margin-top:40px;">